Barbora Piešová

 Barbora Piešová (born 26 June 2000) is a Slovak singer who won 6th season of the Czech&Slovak SuperStar, a local itineration of the Idol franchise singing competition.
 She finished third in the 2021 edition of the show Tvoja tvár znie povedome.

 Early career

 Piešová grew up in the village Poruba, nearby the town of Prievidza.
 She was the youngest out of four sisters.
-Her sister Lenka is also a singer and competed in the show Česko Slovensko má talent in 2010.
-Lenka's example served as an inspiration for Barbora to pick up singing.
+Her sister, Lenka, is also a singer and competed in the show Česko Slovensko má talent in 2010.
+Lenka's example served as an inspiration for Barbora to take vocal lessons.